 Individual and family data are taken from the records in the Danish Civil Registration.
 These data contain the entire Danish population and provide unique identification across individuals and households over time.
 Each record includes the personal identification number (CPR), name, gender, date of birth, as well as the CPR numbers of nuclear family members (parents, siblings, and children) and marital history (number of marriages, divorces, and widowhoods).
-In addition to providing extra control variables, such as age, gender, and marital status, these data enable us to identify the subjects that participated in the artefactual field experiment described above, as well as creating additional household characteristics.
+In addition to providing extra control variables, such as age, gender, and marital status, these data enable us to identify the subjects who participated in the artefactual field experiment described above.